edwar7777/edwar7777.github.io/README.md

 	ifconfig_em4="inet 192.168.1.34/24"
 	  ...

 The IP addresses for em1-4 are for dhcpd.
 Not a good setting because dhcpd blames on em1-4.
 But eventually it works.
-The gateway of guest 3-6 (192.168.1.10--13) is bridge0 (192.168.1.1).
+The gateway of NFS clients 1-4 (192.168.1.10--13) is bridge0 (192.168.1.1).

 /etc/pf.conf: